backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Variables.md

 - Variables allow users to more safely customize their infrastructure by *assigning different values to the variables before execution begins, rather than editing configuration files manually*.
 - Variable declarations *can appear anywhere in the configuration files*.
 	- However, it is **recommend putting them into a separate file called `variables.tf`** to make it easier for users to understand how they can customize the configuration.

+> [!caution]- When it comes to working with variables, the *value that is used in the Terraform configuration will be stored in the state file*, regardless of whether the sensitive argument was set to `true`.

 ### Defining Variables
 - The variable block in *terraform accepts 3 parameters: default, type and description*.